SpikeInterface/spikeinterface/README.md

 ## How to install spikeinterface

-You can install the latest version of `spikeinterface` version with pip (using quotes ensures `pip install` works in all terminals):
+You can install the latest version of `spikeinterface` version with pip (using quotes ensures `pip install` works in all terminals/shells):

 ```bash
 pip install "spikeinterface[full]"